-1800 After war with Sauron, Númenóreans establish coastal dominions.
+1800 After war with Sauron, Númenoreans establish coastal dominions.

-The port of Pelargir is built above the Anduin delta.
+2350 The port of Pelargir is built above the Anduin delta.
 It becomes a haven of the Faithful.

-- 3312 Edhelion of Eldalondë sails from Númenor, accompanied by a group of the Faithful.
-He settles to the southwest of what is now Linhir. - 3319 Ar-Pharazôn, corrupted by Sauron, assails Valinor.
+3319 Ar-Pharazôn, corrupted by Sauron, assails Valinor.
 Númenor is destroyed.

-Era of Kings of Gondor, Ruling Jointly Under the King of Arnor

-- 3320 Elendil and his sons, leaders of the Faithful, escape to Middle-earth and found the Realms in Exile: Arnor and Gondor. - ca. 3400 The Lord Edhelion, vassal of Elendil, is granted the title of Prince.
+Era of Kings of Gondor, Ruling Jointly Under the King of Arnor ca. 3400 The Lord Edhelion, vassal of Elendil, is granted the title of Prince.
 He is given the (then) westernmost territory in Gondor as a fief.
 It includes all the lands between the River Gilrain and the Ered Tarthonion (S. "Mountains of Lofty Pines").
-This is the founding of Dor-en-Ernil, the Land of the Prince. - 3429-41 War of the Last Alliance.
-Anarion slain in siege of Barad-dûr.
-Sauron slays Elendil and Gil-galad; Isildur overthrows Sauron and takes the One Ring. - ca. 3441 The Noldo Galadriel and the Sinda Celeborn retire to Belfalas, making their home at what is now Dol Amroth.
-Construction of the Sea-ward Tower (S. "Tirith Aear") begins.
-The tower will be their home until T.A.
-830.
+This is the founding of Dor-en-Ernil, the Land of the Prince.